 For large and extra large gifts, such as electronics or a bicycle, opt for a new or used flat sheet of varying sizes (twin and queen are good bets).
 Yes, it will be harder to wrap, so you may want to skip it and just add a bow right before presenting your gift.

-Simple, Unique Gift Wrap
+A Truly Unique Gift Wrap Technique

 You can really do this as simply as you'd like.
-But if you're interested in truly making this an art form, be sure to investigate the Japanese tradition called, furoshiki.
+But if you're interested in truly making this an art form, be sure to investigate the Japanese tradition called, Furoshiki.

 Furoshiki has been around in one form or another for many years, but has gained momentum with the environmental movement.
 Below are some beautiful examples of ways to wrap your any size gift with fabric, courtesy of the Ministry of the Environment, Government of Japan.